-The Company entered into a Facility Agreement with Dukhan Bank for QR 150 million on 10 December 2020 ("the facility") at Qatar Market Lending Rate (QMRL) subject to a minimum of 3.5% per annum, payable quarterly.
+The Group entered into a Facility Agreement with Dukhan Bank for QR 150 million on December 10, 2020 ("the facility") at Qatar Market Lending Rate (QMRL) subject to a minimum of 3.5% per annum, payable quarterly.
 The facility is repayable in 31 equal quarterly instalments of QR 3.39 million starting March 2023 and one final bullet payment of QR 45 million (30% of facility amount) in December 2030.
-An amount of QR 60.17 million was drawdown on the facility during the year.
-The facility is secured by the assignment of the full contract values of each of MV2 & MV4 Colocation & Data Centre Leases with Microsoft and MOTC favouring Dukhan Bank.
+An amount of QR 88.24 million (2020: QR 60.17 million) was drawdown on the facility during the year.
+The facility is secured by the assignment of the full contract values of each of MV2 & MV4 Colocation and Data Centre Leases with Microsoft QSTP LLC ("Microsoft") and Ministry of Communications and Information Technology ("MCIT") (previously "Ministry of Transport and Communications") favouring Dukhan Bank.